Skip to main content

 Teaching and learning

-Three learning streams on offer: English/French bilingual programme, English/German bilingual programme, and (in primary only) the IB STEAM programme which sees young children learn predominantly in English (building knowledge using STEAM subjects to enhance critical thinking) with four hours a week of either French or German (delivered through two teachers in the classroom co-teaching in their respective languages).
+Three learning streams on offer in early years and primary: English/French bilingual programme, English/German bilingual programme, and (in primary only) the IB STEAM programme which sees young children learn predominantly in English (building knowledge using STEAM subjects to enhance critical thinking) with four hours a week of either French or German (delivered through two teachers in the classroom co-teaching in their respective languages).

 Feedback is that children gain confidence in languages and embrace the curriculum with inquisitiveness and freedom to choose how they learn and explore.
 Class sizes are 24 at capacity, which didn’t feel too big, especially with two teachers working in groups; only snipe from parents is that they would like all the teachers to be native speakers which isn’t always the case.
 We loved the external opportunities too: giant chess, mud kitchens with planting troughs and even an outdoor classroom used for physical development or glockenspiel music lessons.